ksaurabh21/deep-reinforcement-learning/p3_collab-compet/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Linux_NoVis.zip) to obtain the "headless" version of the environment.
 You will **not** be able to watch the agent without enabling a virtual screen, but you will be able to train the agent.  (_To watch the agent, you should follow the instructions to [enable a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md), and then download the environment for the **Linux** operating system above._)

-2. Download the files in the `p3_collab-compet/` folder.
+2. Download the files in the `p3_collab-compet/` folder from this repository.

 3. Then open anaconda prompt, change directory to `p3_collab-compet/`, activate drlnd environment and launch jupyter notebook.

 ### Instructions

-Multi-agent ddpg algorithm is used to train the agents play tennis.
-Execute the cells in `Tennis.ipynb` to train the agents!
+Change the path in `Tennis.ipynb` to locate the tennis UnityEnvironment and execute the cells in to train the agent.